Drivers will need an international driving permit to hire a car in Russia.

 Dipped lights must be used in the daytime in non-built-up areas.

-It is forbidden to use your horn in towns.
+It is not allowed to use your horn in towns.

 Collision damage waivers and theft waivers are normally included in car hire and the excesses are fairly modest by European standards but still upwards of £300 (for a compact car, more for larger vehicles) and tyres, windscreen and undercarriage would be excluded.
 To protect yourself from these you can purchase a car hire excess insurance policy.